 Engagement ring settings come in various types of metal, including platinum, white gold, yellow gold and rose gold.
 These metals have different colors which will influence how the diamond appears when it is set in the ring.

-A lighter-colored metal, such as platinum or white gold, can create a stunning contrast with a Vivid Canary Yellow diamond.
+A lighter-colored metal, such as platinum or white gold, can create a stunning contrast with a vivid Canary yellow diamond.

 Likewise, combining a yellow center diamond with colorless side stones, or in a halo setting, can accentuate the main diamond and make it stand out.